-Born in Karmøy, Norway, in 1970, Leif Ove Andsnes completed his piano studies with Jiří Hlinka at the Bergen Music Conservatory; Jacques de Tiège, a Belgian piano teacher, was additionally an important influence.
-Andsnes’s international career began in 1989 with performances in New York and Washington, D.C.
+Born in Karmøy, Norway, in 1970, Leif Ove Andsnes completed his piano studies with Jiří Hlinka at the Bergen Music Conservatory; Jacques de Tiège, a Belgian piano teacher, was also a significant influence.
+Andsnes launched his international career in 1989 with performances in New York and Washington, D.C.
 He made his debuts with the Cleveland Orchestra in 1990 and at the London BBC Proms in 1991.
-Since then he has performed with the leading orchestras, from the Berliner Philharmoniker to the New York Philharmonic.
-Andsnes has also frequently conducted the orchestra himself, most notably when performing with the Mahler Chamber Orchestra, which appointed him Artistic Partner and undertook a “Beethoven Journey” with him from 2012 to 2015 that involved performing all of the composer’s piano concertos in 27 countries.
-This collaboration continued from 2019 to 2022 with the “Mozart Momentum 1785-86” project.
-In the 2023-24 season, Andsnes has performed with the New York Philharmonic, the Philadelphia Orchestra, the Pittsburgh Symphony Orchestra, the London Symphony Orchestra, and the Orchestre de Paris, among others.
-He has appeared with the Dover Quartet in five North American cities; recitals featuring works by Schubert, Tveitt, and Brahms have also taken him across Europe and Japan.
-Andsnes’s repertoire ranges from the 18th century to modern classics and contemporary works.
-He has released more than 50 CDs, for which he has received the Gramophone Award seven times.
-His most recent release, in the fall of 2022. was of Dvořák’s Poetic Tone Pictures.
-In his native country, Andsnes, who is also a passionate chamber musician, directed the Risør Festival for almost 20 years and founded the Rosendal Chamber Music Festival in 2016, which will be held in 2024 under the theme of “Contrasts.”
-He is also a professor of piano at the Norwegian Academy of Music.
-Andsnes is a recipient of the Norwegian Order of St. Olav and was honored with the Peer Gynt Prize in 2007.
+Since then, he has performed with leading orchestras from the Berliner Philharmoniker to the New York Philharmonic.
+Andsnes himself has also frequently served as an orchestral conductor — most notably, when performing with the Mahler Chamber Orchestra, which appointed him Artistic Partner.
+They undertook a “Beethoven Journey” from 2012 to 2015, which involved performing all of the composer’s piano concertos in 27 countries.
+Between 2019 and 2022, their collaboration continued with the “Mozart Momentum 1785-86.”
+In the 2025-26 season, Andsnes has focused on Beethoven’s Third Piano Concerto, performing it with such ensembles as the Chicago and London Symphony Orchestras, the Bamberg Symphony, and the Danish National Symphony Orchestra.
+He played Brahms’s Second Piano Concerto with the Vienna Symphony and the NHK Symphony Orchestra.
+In January, he undertook a recital tour across the United States.
+Andsnes’s repertoire ranges from the 18th century to Modernist classics and contemporary works.
+Over the years, he has released around 60 CDs, earning the Gramophone Award on seven occasions.
+Most recently, in November 2025, he released a recording with Bertrand Chamayou of Schubert’s four-hand piano works.
+Andsnes is also a passionate chamber musician, and he directed the Risør Festival for almost 20 years in his native country; from 2016 to 2025, he led the Rosendal Chamber Music Festival every summer.
+Andsnes is a recipient of the Norwegian Order of St. Olav and received the Peer Gynt Prize in 2007.
+He resides in Bergen.

 Lucerne Festival debut on 30 August 2002 as the soloist in Bartók’s Second Piano Concerto, with Pierre Boulez conducting the Berliner Philharmonike.